Deal Breakers to Avoid When Staging a Property for Sale

 Modern décor is fine, but leaving only sharp, clean edges and countertops can make a home appear too sterile and cold.
-You definitely shouldn’t overdo it with decorations, but a few cushions, curtains and a mix of square and rounded furniture pieces can make your home feel warmer, more welcoming and inviting.
+You definitely shouldn’t overdo it with decorations, but a few cushions, curtains, and a mix of square and rounded furniture pieces can make your home feel warmer, more welcoming, and inviting.

 Don’t forget about plants

 You can never make a wrong move by adding greenery to a room.
-Potential buyers love seeing plants as they add vibrancy and freshness that makes rooms appear more welcoming.
+Potential buyers love seeing plants as they add vibrancy and freshness that make rooms appear more welcoming.
 Place succulents and small vases with flowers as centerpieces on your tables and counters and orchids in bathrooms for a touch of elegance.

 Don’t use artificial air fresheners

-Besides pleasant appearance, the smell in your home can also play a major role in home selling process.
+Besides pleasant appearance, the smell in your home can also play a major role in the home selling process.
 Your home smell should certainly be crisp and clean, but it definitely shouldn’t be overwhelming which general happens if you use artificial fresheners.

 It could easily happen that some buyers have allergies to certain fragrances so it will put them off.
 The best course of action is to air your home before showings to have the indoors smelling fresh so you wouldn’t feel inclined to use too much fragrance.
 If you still decide to use some, use a small amount of diffused citrus or vanilla essential oils sparingly.

 Having artwork displayed around your home is a great design tool that can help bring variety, character, and class to any space, but having it too much can be distracting to buyers.
 Moreover, people generally have very different tastes so it could easily happen that an art piece you find impressive seems offensive to someone else.
 When you stage your home, try to pare down your collection and place it strategically throughout your home.
 Pick the right pieces and the right spots so they appear attractive to potential buyers.